d2l-ai/d2l-en/chapter_computer-vision/anchor.md

             ['dog=0.9', 'dog=0.8', 'dog=0.7', 'cat=0.9'])
 ```

-We use the `MultiBoxDetection` function of the `contrib.nd` module to perform NMS and set the threshold to 0.5.
+We use the `multibox_detection` function to perform NMS and set the threshold to 0.5.
 This adds an example dimension to the `ndarray` input.
 We can see that the shape of the returned result is (batch size, number of anchor boxes, 6).
 The 6 elements of each row represent the output information for the same prediction bounding box.
 The first element is the predicted category index, which starts from 0 (0 is dog, 1 is cat).
 The value -1 indicates background or removal in NMS.
 The second element is the confidence level of prediction bounding box.
 The remaining four elements are the $x, y$ axis coordinates of the upper-left corner and the $x, y$ axis coordinates of the lower-right corner of the prediction bounding box (the value range is between 0 and 1).

 ```{.python .input  n=13}
 output = npx.multibox_detection(